bookmd/nconf-credstash/README.md

 4. `environment` - CredStash environment.
 Optional.

 ## Running tests
-The tests are writen in Jasmine.
+The tests are written in Jasmine.
 ``` bash
   $ npm test
 ```